rx-angular/rx-angular/libs/state/README.md

 ## Key features

-- Slim, on-point and intuitive API
+- Slim and intuitive API
 - Automated subscription handling
 - Connecting any Observable source to the state
 - Partial state updates